Crayon2000/TMikMod/README.md

 1. Compile the TMikModLib project to generate the library.
 2. Add the library (.lib or . a) and MikMod.h files to your project.

-Look at the ModPalyerVcl and ModPalyerFmx projects for examples.
+Look at the ModPlayerVcl and ModPlayerFmx projects for examples.